A Grand Canyon West Rim Small Group Tour

 Along the way to the West Rim, you will get to stop at a few resting points.
 Not only can you stretch your legs, but you will also see notable locations between Las Vegas and the Grand Canyon West Rim.

-The first stop on your way to the Grand Canyon West Rim will be at the Hoover Dam.
-This is the perfect place to stretch your legs and take amazing photos at this man-made wonder.
-You will also get to take some photos of the Mike O’Callaghan- Pat Tillman Memorial Bridge.
-Your tour guide will be sure to show you the best points of interest here and at all your stopping points.
+The first stop on your way to the Grand Canyon West Rim will be at the Grand Canyon Caverns.
+This is the perfect place to stretch your legs and take amazing photos.

 Second Sight: The Mojave Desert And Joshua Tree Forest